AnneCharlotteLatour/CanD3/README.md

   (Save as table_statistics)
 4. Table of multivariable analyses "Tables.do" & "Table_analyses.tex"

-   * Regresses an OLS model, a logit model and an AME with the dependent variable minority on the variables *high_income educ sex agegrp marsth citizen pr*
+   * Regresses an OLS model, a probit model and an AME with the dependent variable minority on the variables *high_income educ sex agegrp marsth citizen pr*
 (Save as Table_analyses)